How to Configure Cisco Switch | Easy Tutorial

 Sw1(config)# interface f 0/1 Sw1(config-if)# switchport mode trunk Sw1(config-if)# switchport trunk native vlan 10

 For access port configurations you can review the following Cisco configurations:

 Sw1(config-if)# switchport mode accessSw1(config-if)# end

 I hope this is informative for you, i tried to share the very basic information regarding the Cisco switch configuration in this article.
 I tried to cover the maximum content of the topic.
-If you believe that some info is still be the part of this article then please share your views in comments for further addition.
+If you believe that some info is still part of this article then please share your views in the comments for further addition.
 Thank you for visiting and reading this…!